mozilla/application-services/README.md

 ### Contents

-* [fxa-rust-client](fxa-rust-client) - cross compiled FxA Rust client that can work with Firefox Sync keys and more
+* [fxa-client](fxa-client) - cross compiled FxA Rust client that can work with Firefox Sync keys and more
-* [sandvich](sandvich) - Example apps that use SDKs built on top of `fxa-rust-client` to demonstrate an FxA login flow.
+* [sandvich](sandvich) - Example apps that use SDKs built on top of `fxa-client` to demonstrate an FxA login flow.
 * [sync15-adapter](sync15-adapter) - Sync 1.5 adapter
 * [libs](libs) - libs directory has build scripts for native libraries
 * [docs](docs) - documentation sources